HypeCheck

 weak

-In this product: Not clearly specified in provided images
+In this product: not specified in provided text

 Essential antioxidant vitamin.
 Evidence supports cardiovascular, immune, and kidney-protective benefits.